-Most routine post surgical/dental procedures will require a single treatment.
+Most routine post-surgical and dental procedures will require a single treatment.
 More complicated surgeries will usually require several treatments.
-Acute conditions vary with respect to duration and number of treatments and are a factor of the problem presented.
+Acute conditions vary with respect to duration and number of treatments and are a factor in the problem presented.

-Each treatment lasts from 2-8 minutes, depending on the condition, size of the patient, and other factors.
+Each treatment lasts from two to eight minutes, depending on the condition, size of the patient, and other factors.
 For bilateral conditions, like hip dysplasia on both sides, the treatment time is doubled.

 No. Only positive side effects.